Motion to Take Note

 Those of us who have spent a lifetime in industry should and do understand the importance of regulation to ensure that fair and free competition exists and that staff and consumers are protected.
 I have worked in three industries—the coal industry, construction and newspapers.
-The one Act in my generation that stands out is the Health and Safety Act.
+The one Act in my generation that stands out is the Health and Safety at Work etc. Act.
 I worked for the Coal Board in the 1970s and had the task of drafting the letters for the chairman of the Coal Board to send to the families of miners who were killed in accidents.
 I reckon that they averaged about 40 a year.
 Looking back, it was an unacceptable figure, but it shows that we required in this country a substantial movement in health and safety practice.
 In the coal industry, we probably used to assume that accidents were inevitable, but in my working career I have never assumed that any accident should happen.

 Construction has already been mentioned in this debate.
 Compared with 40 years ago, construction has undergone a transformation.
 Grenfell is obviously a failure, and we will find out much more from the investigation currently taking place.
 However, it is not a question of less regulation but of getting better regulation to deal with some of the problems that will clearly be unearthed when the inquiry is conducted and completed.
 Every incident that we have in health and safety has to be tested and examined so that we can develop regulation and improve what we are doing.
-Just as important as regulation is the culture, which is one of the things that the Health and Safety Act changed.
+Just as important as regulation is the culture, which is one of the things that the Health and Safety at Work etc. Act changed.
 I particularly admire the culture of the aviation sector with its drive to examine every incident and encourage a culture of no scope for improvement in its safety audits—because it knows the consequences of having a margin of error.

 My principal industry of newspapers was not unsafe.
 But I particularly appreciated the area of competition regulation in a sector that was consolidating through mergers at the time.
 There were considerable opportunities for price fixing, collusion and muzzling competitive forces.
 They were endemic—but for the fact that there were regulations and competitive authorities to keep an eye on what was being done.